Reclaiming tax on allowable expenses

 As a limited company, your mortgage interest is viewed as a business expense which can be deducted from your total amount of taxable profit, reducing the corporation tax you’ll pay.

-For personally owned portfolios, you'll need to consider Section 24.
+For personally owned portfolios, you'll need to consider Section 24, which means you can only claim 20% of the mortgage interest as an expense.

 Section 24 mortgage interest relief

-If you personally own a residential buy-to-let property, you will be impacted by the so-called “section 24” tax changes, which will increase the amount of tax you pay on your rental income.
+If you personally own a residential buy-to-let property, you will be impacted by “section 24” tax changes, which increased the amount of tax you pay on your rental income.

 Allowable expenses and navigating section 24 can be a confusing and complex area for many landlords.
 If you're unsure about whether a cost can be claimed, ask your accountant or book a consultation with one of our property experts.